 For example, in the case of SingTel, its dividend yield has always been one of the reasons why Singapore investors are attracted to invest in it.

-However, if we take a closer look at SingTel’s dividend history, we would have noticed that SingTel’s total dividend payout in 2020 declined by 30% compared to 2019.
-To add on, the interim dividend paid out in 2021 (5.1 cents) was also lower compared to previous years (6.8 cents).
+However, if we take a closer look at SingTel’s dividend history, we would have noticed that SingTel’s total dividend payout in 2020 actually declined by 30% compared to 2019.
+To add on, the dividend paid out in 2021 at 7.5 cents was also lower by about 38% compared to 2020.

 This is a good reminder for investors that investing in a company simply because of a high dividend yield can be dangerous.
 What is more important is to look at the quality of the company’s earnings, and whether the dividend payouts can be sustainable or even grow over time.